Grapevine red blotch disease: Symptoms

 Red blotch presents with both foliar and fruit symptoms.
 Foliar symptoms typically begin appearing in mid-summer as irregular blotches on leaf blades at the base of infected grapevines.
 Over time, the blotches spread upward from the base to the top of the grapevine canopy.
 In red grape varieties, the blotches are red; in white grape varieties, the blotches may be pale green to pale yellow.

 Red blotch disease results in delayed berry ripening, altered berry color, and a smaller berry size.
 It adversely affects pH, anthocyanin levels, tannin levels, and other phenolic factors that reduce the quality and market value of wine made from affected grapes.
 Sugar accumulation may be significantly reduced, typically dropping by 3 degrees Brix and dropping by as much as 6 degrees Brix in some varieties.
 Premium wine producers in California estimate that a 100% red blotch infection can reduce the value of a vineyard by as much as $68,000 per acre.

 Research indicates that red blotch is not a new disease, but has been overlooked until its discovery at UC Davis in 2008 because its symptoms appear similar to those of grapevine leafroll disease.
 There are two key symptomatic differences between the diseases.
 While both diseases result in abnormal red coloring on affected grapevine leaves, leafroll affected leaves only turn red in and around the secondary veins of the grapevine leaf; red blotch affected leaves turn red in both the primary and secondary veins as well as in the interveinal zones.
 Secondly, unlike with leafroll, leaves affected by red blotch do not typically roll inwards at their edges.
 Symptoms of red blotch may also be mistaken for plant stress or nutritional deficiencies.

 Cause

-Red blotch is caused by grapevine red blotch virus or grapevine red blotch-associated Virus (GRBaV), a single-stranded circular DNA virus.
+Red blotch is caused by Grapevine red blotch virus, also called grapevine red blotch-associated virus (GRBaV), a single-stranded circular DNA virus.
 GRBaV is a member of the genus Grablovirus, and is one of only a few geminiviruses currently known to infect woody perennial plants.
 Within GRBaV, two groups of genetic variants have been identified so far.